RihamAdil1/Rihal-Challenge-ML/README.md

 Furthermore, there is an urgent need for systems capable of captioning images, providing clear and concise descriptions that aid in understanding and engagement.
 Additionally, there is an increasing desire for systems that can generate abstracts from the main body of articles, condensing the key points into brief summaries for easy consumption and understanding.

+## N24News Dataset
+The N24News dataset, sourced from the New York Times, encompasses articles spanning diverse topics and is meticulously organized into training, validation, and testing sets.
+Comprising textual data stored in JSON files, each article contains essential attributes such as section, headline, abstract, body, image caption, image link, and image ID.
+Additionally, image dataset  includes 60,000 images extracted from the articles in one folder, sorted into folders corresponding to their respective articles using image IDs in text dataset.

 ## Description